 - Pain, redness, and swelling at the injection site

 Fainting can occur in association with administration of injectable vaccines.

 Side effects of the tests during the study are minor – samples from nasal secretions and blood.
 Participants will be provided with a patient information sheet with full details of procedures and potential risks.

 The vaccine used in this study (BPZE1) is experimental.
 There may be risks that are unknown.
 Study staff will update participants in a timely way on any new information that may affect their health, welfare, or decision to stay in the study.

 Are there any possible benefits of being in the study?

 Taking part in this study may or may not help to protect against whooping cough (pertussis).
-However, the data we get from participants during this study may help doctors learn more about the study vaccine and the disease, and this may help people who may receive such vaccines in the future.
-If volunteers receive Boostrix in this study, it has a known benefit to stop severe pertussis infections.
+However, the data we get from students during this study may help doctors learn more about the study vaccine and the disease, and this may help people who may receive such vaccines in the future.
+If students receive Boostrix in this study, it has a known benefit to stop severe pertussis infections.
 Participants have a 66% chance of receiving Boostrix.